 Singapore's Gardens by the Bay consists of three distinct waterfront gardens in the city's Marina Bay area.
-The initiative was started as a means to transform Singapore from a mere 'Garden City' into a 'City in a Garden' and will provide a holistic and sustainable way to keep Singapore green, and to provide its inhabitants with outdoor areas where they can relax, exercise and picnic in communion with nature.
+The initiative was started as a means to transform Singapore from a mere 'Garden City' into a 'City in a Garden' and is intended to provide a holistic and sustainable way to keep Singapore green, and to provide its inhabitants with outdoor areas where they can relax, exercise and picnic in communion with nature.
 The Gardens themselves have a couple of interesting features, not least of which are the space-age Supertrees - tree-like mechanical structures that reach up to 165 feet (50m) high, and which harness solar energy to perform a multitude of functions such as planting, shading, managing rainwater resources and even acting as the 'lungs' of the Gardens' immense cooling system.
 There are also horticultural-themed gardens featuring exotic ferns and orchids, which aim to educate the public about the preciousness of natural resources.
 A true 'Garden of the Future', visitors to Singapore should check out the Gardens by the Bay for their technological interest alone.
 The vast lawn area is often used for outdoor events like live music concerts and is a wonderful venue.
 The incredible Cloud Forest is another highlight, including the highest indoor waterfall in the world.
 There are about 10 restaurants in the grounds, many with breathtaking views.

 Address: Marina Bay